zts/mcollective-chef-discovery/README.markdown

 # Usage #

-All nodes in the Chef server:
+Select the Chef discovery plugin by including `--dm chef` on your mco commandline.
+By default, this will discover all nodes in the Chef server.

+Example: 'mco ping' all nodes known to Chef

     $ mco rpc rpcutil ping --dm chef

+The `-C` option (config management class) discovers nodes that apply particular roles or recipes.
+If this option is used more than once, a node must match every value to be discovered.

-Only nodes with the graphite role:
+Example: nodes applying the graphite role:

     $ mco rpc rpcutil ping --dm chef -C 'role[graphite]'

+Example: nodes applying the graphite role AND mcollective::server recipe:

+    $ mco rpc rpcutil ping --dm chef -C 'role[graphite]' -C 'role[mcollective::server]'

+The `-I` option (identity) limits discovered nodes by their Chef node name.
+Wildcards suitable for Chef search are permitted.
+When this option is used more than once, nodes must match at least one value to be discovered.

-Only node names starting with 'm':
+Example: node names starting with 'm':

     $ mco rpc rpcutil ping --dm chef -I 'm*'

-Only node names starting with 'm' or matching 'foo.example.com':
+Example: node 'foo.example.com', and node names starting with 'm':

     $ mco rpc rpcutil ping --dm chef -I 'm*' -I foo.example.com

+Finally, you can specify an arbitrary Chef search using the `--do` option.
+Nodes matching the search, and any other filter criteria, will be discovered.

-Arbitrary search expression:
+Example: arbitrary search expression:

-    $ mco rpc rpcutil ping --dm chef --do "role:one OR role:two"
+    $ mco rpc rpcutil ping --dm chef --do "chef_environment:dev AND platform_family:debian"

 # TODO #

- * Support identity and fact criteria
+ * Support for fact (-F) criteria
  * Filter discovered nodes with identity regexp
  * Optionally specify Chef server configuration (instead of using knife.rb)